Maria de Maeztu: Lyceum Club

-In April 1926, during the dictatorship of Primo de Rivera, she founded the Lyceum Club the first woman's club in Spain.
+In April 1926, during the dictatorship of Primo de Rivera, she founded the Lyceum Club Femenino the first woman's club in Spain.
 Together with assistance from Carmen Baroja and Concha Méndez they modelled it after the Lyceum Clubs that were in existence in Brussels, London, Milan, New York City, Paris and The Hague.
 It was intended as a meeting place where women could exchange ideas and defend their social and moral equality as well as material interests.
 It opened with one hundred and fifty members who represented a well-educated group of professional women, including married women who wanted a broader horizon beyond the four walls of their home.
 With departments devoted to social issues, literature, the arts and music, science, as well as international affairs, the group sponsored lectures, concerts, exhibitions, and a variety of literary tributes.
 They advocated for reformation of women's legal status and the creation of day-care centers for working women.
 Members included Ernestina de Champourcín, Elena Fortún, María Goyri, María Lejárraga, María Teresa León, Carmen Monne Baroja, Margarita Nelkin and Mabel Pérez de Ayala.
 Isabel Oyarzábal and Victoria Kent were vice-presidents and the secretary was Zenobia Camprubí.
 Princess Victoria Eugenie and María del Rosario de Silva, Duchess of Alba held the honorary presidency.
 The Lyceum proved to be very popular and by 1929 its membership had increased to 450, prompting the establishment of a branch in Barcelona in 1931.
 Conservative opposition flared up with religious groups and publications condemning the club on its liberal political ideas, its library and what they regarded as its threat to marriage, family, and the Church.
 One priest declared that, "Society should lock them up as mad or criminals instead of allowing them to speak up in this club against all human and divine rules.
 The moral atmosphere in both the streets and homes would benefit from the hospitalization and imprisonment of these eccentric and unbalanced women."